Drop Me Off in Harlem

-"Drop Me Off in Harlem" is a 1933 song composed during the Harlem Renaissance composed by Duke Ellington, with lyrics written by Nick Kenny.
+"Drop Me Off in Harlem" is a 1933 song composed during the Harlem Renaissance by Duke Ellington, with lyrics written by Nick Kenny.

 A.H.
 Lawrence writes that the song originated from an off the cuff remark from Ellington.
 Nick Kenny had hailed a taxi, and offered to share it with Ellington.
 Kenny asked "Where to, Duke?", and Ellington replied "Drop me off at Harlem".
 Kenny then fashioned lyrics from Ellington's remark and presented him with them a few days later at the Cotton Club.